The Centre for Access to Justice and Inclusion brings together researchers from a range of backgrounds and experience.

 Egle‘s work includes the Migrant Workers’ Mapping Project, commissioned by the Rosmini Centre - a charity that supports migrant workers in Wisbech, Cambridgeshire.
-In collaboration with Dr David Smith (ARU), and project lead, Professor Margaret Greenfields (Bucks New University), she carried out data gathering and analysis on migrant workers and Brexit implications in rural communities in Fenland, Cambridgeshire.
+In collaboration with Dr David Smith, and project lead, Prof Margaret Greenfields (then at Bucks New University), she carried out data gathering and analysis on migrant workers and Brexit implications in rural communities in Fenland, Cambridgeshire.

 Often, the available data is silent on complex issues related to migration.
 Egle‘s research aimed to map out efficient data finding, sharing and effective collaboration practices among the various agencies, employers, local authorities and community organisations.
 Consequently, the project contributed to the wider multi-agency two-year project led by the Fenland District Council and sponsored by the Controlling Migration Fund that aimed to understand the impact of migration in Fenland better.

-Elina is a lecturer in law for ARU teaching corporate law, criminal law, and business law.
+Elina Konstantinidou is a Lecturer in Law at ARU, teaching corporate law, criminal law, and business law.
 She specializes in criminal law and her research is focused on white-collar criminal law.

 Unfortunately, it is often difficult to ensure laws are passed that enable transparency in the business sector.
 Even if scholars and activists try to study these effects and ask for information from businesses all too often when a request is made for disclosure of contracts or revenues it is stalled or ignored and if businesses do release these figures it is very vague or not at all accessible.